datanav/docs/technical/tripletex-webcrm.rst

      - "string"

-Tripletex Orderline to Webcrm Quotationline
+Tripletex Orderline to WebCRM Quotationline
 -------------------------------------------
-Every Tripletex Orderline will be synchronized with a Webcrm Quotationline.
+Every Tripletex Orderline will be synchronized with a WebCRM Quotationline.

-Once a link between a Tripletex Orderline and a Webcrm Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Orderline and a WebCRM Quotationline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Orderline and a Webcrm Quotationline:
+The following properties are synchronized between a Tripletex Orderline and a WebCRM Quotationline:

 .. list-table::
    :header-rows: 1

    * - Tripletex Orderline Property
-     - Webcrm Quotationline Property
+     - WebCRM Quotationline Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - count
      - QuotationLineQuantity
      - "string"